 10 best French restaurants in Paris

-Down-market food trucks and pop-up restaurants are invading Paris.
+Down-market food trucks and pop-up restaurants have invaded Paris.

 To find the most memorable Paris dining experiences, we turned to Meg Zimbeck, brainchild behind the extensive online food guide Paris by Mouth.